 In an effort to deepen her yoga philosophical knowledge, she further trained in the lineage of Sivananda and completed her additional 300 hour YTT Yoga Alliance certification with Namah Shivaya International School of Yoga in Dallas, TX.

-Currently, Tina is training an additional 300 hour YTT in the lineage of Ashtanga (Krishnamacharya and Pattabhi Jois) and Vinyasa Krama (Shrivatsa Ramaswami) with international yoga teacher Ricky Tran to further deepen her own practice and knowledge based on the Yoga Sutras of Patanjali.
+Tina has also trained in the lineage of Ashtanga (Krishnamacharya and Pattabhi Jois) and Vinyasa Krama (Shrivatsa Ramaswami) with international yoga teacher Ricky Tran to further deepen her own practice and knowledge based on the Yoga Sutras of Patanjali.

 She holds a bachelor's degree in Neuroscience and considers Yoga to be a life-long, compassionate pursuit of learning one's Self.